hmc-cs111-fall2016/project-ideas/no-computer.md

 read as a pseudorandom hodgepodge of events, but rather a silly and loosely connected thread of continuity.

+Errors would result on the behalf of the user following with an incorrect card, which they would either discover on their own, or not.
+Either way is acceptable.

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_